ParthKalkar/openCV-practice/README.md

 To increase the radius we can just change the standard deviation of that function.

 To change focus we scale the kernel and cut a part of the kernel.

+## Morphological Transformations
+It is a broad set of image processing operations that process binary images based on structuring element or kernel structure which decides the nature of the operation

+In morphological operations, each pixel in the image is adjusted based on the value of other pixels in the neighborhood.

+### Types of morphological operations
+1. Dilation
+2. Erosion
+3. Opening
+4. Closing
+5. Gradient
+6. Top Hat
+7. Black Hat

+**Note:** There are only main operations dilation and erosion.
+All other operations are based on them.

+#### Erosion
+A pixel in the original image(either 255 or 0) will be considered 255 only if all pixels under the kernel is 255 otherwise it is eroded (made to zero)

+Erosion is thinning

+`erosion = cv2.erode(img, kernel, iterations)`

+#### Dilation
+Just the opposite of erosion.
+Here a pixel element is 255 if atleast one pixel under the kernel is 255

+Dilation is fattening

+`dilation = cv2.dilate(img, kernel, iterations)`

+#### Opening
+Erosion followed by dilation

+Many times used in noise removal

+`opening = cv2.morpholodyEx(img, cv2.MORPH_OPEN, kernel)`

+#### Closing
+Reverse of opening.
+Dilation followed by erosion

+Filling patches in the foreground object mask

+`closing = cv2.morpholodyEx(img, cv2.MORPH_CLOSE, kernel)`

+#### Gradient
+Dilated Image - Eroded Image (dilated minus eroded image)

+To find outlines of objects

+`gradient = cv2.morpholodyEx(img, cv2.MORPH_GRADIENT, kernel)`

+#### Top Hat
+Difference between the input image and its opening

+Highlights minor details in image

+`tophat = cv2.morpholodyEx(img, cv2.MORPH_TOPHAT, kernel)`

+#### Black Hat
+Difference between the closing and the input image

+To find bright objects on dark background

+`blackhat = cv2.morpholodyEx(img, cv2.MORPH_BLACKHAT, kernel)`